combatopera/aridity/README.md

 $(foo)
 )

-: Evaluation is lazy, the expression is what is actually assigned to the path: no problem = $(this path will get a value later)
+: Evaluation is lazy, the expression is what is actually (and eagerly) assigned to the path: no problem = $(this path will get a value later)
 : If your use-case demands it, you can force eager evaluation: bar even if foo changes later := $(foo)